 Read the full review: Sennheiser CX 5.00i

 After a pair of wireless noise-cancellers instead?
 This brand-new pair from Sennheiser is an extraordinary effort by the company's engineering team.

 Sennheiser doesn’t need any ‘third time lucky’ well wishes for its third-generation Momentum Wirelesses – both the originals and second versions were instant knockouts when they arrived.
 These have been much improved over their predecessors in the sound department, promising an energetic, timely and hugely insightful listen you've no choice but to be entertained by.

 That sonic success is backed by enhanced usability features too, although be aware that battery life is only 17 hours – short of the class-leaders' durability.

 An unfussy, simple design is the order of the day here, with a short cable connecting the (otherwise) wireless earbuds to each other.
 Sound is bursting with weight and purpose, with an impressive level of detail and clarity for the money; every instrument and note is clearly defined.
 If you want wireless convenience with excellent sound quality, these should be on your shortlist.

 Read the full review: Sennheiser Momentum Free

-These on-ear wireless noise cancellers have plenty going for them.
+Despite their maturity in the market, these over-ear wireless noise cancellers still have plenty going for them.
 They look fantastic with their leather ear cups, are comfortable enough to wear for hours and they fold down for great portability.
 The noise cancelling is effective, and the sound quality is beautifully rich and full bodied with a level of composure and refinement that can be lacking from some rivals.
 These are an endlessly listenable and hugely likeable pair of headphones.